DisCoTec/discotec.github.io/2025/coordination.md

 ### Publication

 Publication of proceedings is coordinated among the three DisCoTec conferences (see the [Conferences](conferences) page for details).
-The COORDINATION proceedings will be published by Springer as an LNCS-IFIP volume and will comprise accepted submissions from __all__ categories.
+The [COORDINATION proceedings](https://link.springer.com/book/10.1007/978-3-031-95589-1 ) are published by Springer as an LNCS-IFIP volume and  comprise accepted submissions from __all__ categories.

 <img src="lncs-logo.jpg" width="182" height="68"/>